-For reference sets, a new table has been developed within the age database to include record counts and accepted ages.
+For reference sets, new tables have been developed within the age database to include record counts and accepted ages (t_reference, t_ref_reading).
 Readings of the reference set, prior to embarking on reading a new otolith collection, are stored on a second new table to distinguish each calibration or training reading from those used to estimate catch-at-age distributions or growth parameters.